uwplse/pumpkin-pi/README.quotients.md

 Note: we only support proper proof generation for unix-based systems in our extension to Pumpkin Pi.

 ## Cubical Agda Manual Case Studies
+To run our Cubical Agda case studies, you should install [Cubical Agda](https://github.com/agda/cubical).
+We tested our case studies on cubical library version v0.7, Agda version v2.6.4.1 (latest release as of 2024-09-17).

-To run our Cubical Agda case studies, you should install [Cubical Agda](https://github.com/agda/cubical) The main corresponding files for our case studies in Cubical Agda can be found in the following locations:
+The main corresponding files for our case studies in Cubical Agda can be found in the following locations:
 - [`plugin/case-studies/grothendieck_int_equiv.agda`](plugin/case-studies/grothendieck_int_equiv.agda) (for the integer case study in Cubical Agda)
 - [`plugin/case-studies/equivalence_queue.agda`](plugin/case-studies/equivalence_queue.agda) (for the queue case study in Cubical Agda)